ultamatt/chromamotion_old/README.md

 ### Emotions Picker
 [X] Create emotion picker page.
 Needs to be scrollable.
-  [ ] Find a better way to match colors to feelings?
+  [X] Find a better way to match colors to feelings?
-[X] Make emotion component that can be selected or deselected [ ] Make a rollup bar at the top that shows the current spectrum of emotions [ ] Make a way to save these selections
+[X] Make emotion component that can be selected or deselected [ ] Make a rollup bar at the top that shows the current spectrum of emotions [X] Make a way to save these selections
-  [ ] Tie selections into redux saga
+  [X] Tie selections into redux saga

 ### Check-in review
-[ ] Make a screen where you can see your previous check-ins [ ] Sorted by day/time
+[X] Make a screen where you can see your previous check-ins [X] Sorted by day/time
-  [ ] It's a 100% horizontal bar button that's the spectrum of how you felt.
+  [X] It's a 100% horizontal bar button that's the spectrum of how you felt.
 [ ] When you select a checkin, you're brought to a details page of it.

+### Check-in details
+[ ] See the details of a check-in

 ### Login/Sign up and Back End as a Service
 [ ] Integrate with an Authorication provider that also offers back end as a service.